Admin Policy Enforcement#

 admin_policy: example_policy.DisablePublicIpPolicy

-Use Spot for all GPU Tasks#
+Use spot for all GPU tasks#

 class UseSpotForGpuPolicy(sky.AdminPolicy):